How to Convert Markdown to Word: 2026 Ultimate Guide

 });

-To elevate your Markdown to Word converter setup, customization is paramount.
-Pandoc's filter system lets you intercept the AST and modify elements.
-For example, a Lua filter can wrap code blocks in Word's syntax-highlighted paragraphs:
+For more control, Pandoc's filter system lets you intercept the AST and modify elements.
+A Lua filter can, for example, give code blocks special treatment:

 function CodeBlock (elem)